-According to the American Psychological Association, 27 percent of Americans said they were so stressed they had trouble functioning in 2022.
-Some 75 percent blamed stress for physical issues such as headaches, extreme fatigue and nausea, but also feelings of anxiety and depression.
+Their research also shows that 27% of Americans said they were so stressed out, they had trouble functioning.
+And, some 75% blamed their stress for physical issues such as headaches, extreme fatigue and nausea, as well as mental health complications like anxiety and depression.

-We’ve rounded up six ways to manage stress, along with examples of women-owned companies offering new methods to restore well-being and calmness in fraught times.
+We’ve rounded up six ways to manage it all, along with examples of women-owned companies that are offering new methods to restore well-being and calmness in these fraught times.

 1. Take care of your physical health.

-It may seem like a no-brainer, but one of the best ways to keep stress at bay is to exercise via walking, jogging, gardening or anything that gets you active.
-“Virtually any form of physical activity can act as a stress reliever,” says the Mayo Clinic, adding that exercise pumps up your feel-good endorphins and other natural neural chemicals.
+It may seem like a no-brainer, but one of the best ways to keep stress at bay is by exercising.
+This can mean anything from walking and jogging, to gardening – anything that gets you active, really.
+“Virtually any form of physical activity can act as a stress reliever,” says the Mayo Clinic, adding that exercise pumps up your endorphins and other natural, neural feel-good chemicals.
 Eating a variety of fruits, vegetables and whole grains also helps.

-Women-owned companies in the wellspace abound, including Tone It Up, founded by Karena Dawn and Katrina Scott, which provides fitness programs, nutritional supplements (its protein powders are sold at Target) and a space to connect with other women to keep you motivated.
+Women-owned companies in the well-space abound, including Tone It Up, founded by Karena Dawn and Katrina Scott, which provides fitness programs, nutritional supplements (its protein powders are sold at Target) and a space to connect with other women to keep you motivated.
+And for better eating habits, there are services like Sunbasket.
+Co-founded by San Francisco chef Justine Kelly, Sunbasket is a meal kit delivery service with recipes and supplies for healthy, home-made meals.
+The company also says it watches its carbon footprint.

 Therapy can be beneficial for anyone, even those who don’t have a mental health disorder.
-Since the Covid-19 pandemic, many therapy services have turned virtual, making it easier than ever to attend regular sessions over phone calls or video-chat.
+After Covid lockdowns, many therapy services have adjusted to offer virtual services, making it easier than ever to attend regular sessions by phone or via video calls.

 E-Therapy Cafe, founded by Dr. Jude Black, aims to make therapy more accessible and available when it’s needed most.
 After working with military officers and families through a former company called Cope Today, Black developed her own company to offer virtual services for various counseling needs.